MysteriousLoner/stock-monitoring-cloudflare/src/services/authentication-service/README.md

     // Store credentials if successful
     if (response.status === 200) {
         // Extract token data and store in your database
-        // See example-call.ts for complete implementation
+        // See examples section for complete implementation }
-    }

     return response;